Lss1242/Lss1242.github.io/_pages/about.md

 Research Interests
 ======
-1. Randomised Algorithms including Evolutionary Algorithms or ohter bio-inspired algorithms Register a GitHub account if you don't have one and confirm your e-mail (required!)
+1. Randomised Algorithms including Evolutionary Algorithms or ohter bio-inspired algorithms

 1. Probability theory and its applications on theoretical analysis on randomised algorihtms